fastlane/docs/docs/advanced.md

 |verbose|Displays verbose output in the default output color|
 |header|Displays a message in a box for emphasis|

-Methods ending in and exclamation point (`!`) terminate execution of the current lane and report an error:
+Methods ending in an exclamation point (`!`) terminate execution of the current lane and report an error:

 ```ruby